quantizor/markdown-to-jsx/README.md

 #### options.slugify

-By default, a [lightweight deburring function](https://github.com/probablyup/markdown-to-jsx/blob/bc2f57412332dc670f066320c0f38d0252e0f057/index.js#L261-L275) is used to generate a HTML id from headings.
+By default, a [lightweight deburring function](https://github.com/probablyup/markdown-to-jsx/blob/bc2f57412332dc670f066320c0f38d0252e0f057/index.js#L261-L275) is used to generate an HTML id from headings.
 You can override this by passing a function to `options.slugify`.
 This is helpful when you are using non-alphanumeric characters (e.g. Chinese or Japanese characters) in headings.
 For example:

 ```jsx
 <Markdown options={{ slugify: str => str }}># 中文</Markdown>;